CaroShaf/Mapping_Earthquakes/README.md

 2. Street View / All Data

   Again orange lines indicate a tectonic plate, and as above, it is true that earthquakes are most common along tectonic plates.
 In this view, we can see the nearest cities of
   Salinas, Gonzales and Soledad in California.
 We can also see some major national highways along the tectonic plate and where some major earthquakes occur.
+Any area of the map can be zoomed in on to see streets relative to earthquake occurences.

   <p align="center">
   <a href="https://github.com/CaroShaf/Mapping_Earthquakes">